Updated August 2025

 • Don’t use feminine hygiene sprays or wash with soap inside the vagina.

-• Don’t douche unless your doctor recommends it.
-Douching increases your chance of getting BV.
-It changes the normal acid balance in the vagina.
+• Don’t douche.
+Douching increases your chance of getting BV because it changes the normal acid balance in the vagina.

-• Use condoms correctly every time you have sex to lower your chance of getting an STI.
+• Use condoms correctly every time you have sex to lower your chance of getting BV or a STI.

 Safer sex: To reduce your risk of getting a sexually transmitted infection (STI), use a condom every time you have vaginal, anal or oral sex.